skillitzimberg/snake-game/README.md

 ## Summary

 This the fifth app on my roadmap part of the Software Development Mastermind program.
+This was my introduction to the Canvas API.
+I'm curious to see how this comes into play outside of games.
+What I really like about this project was getting to go deeper on object-oriented programming.

 The expectations for the project are described in [DELIVERABLES](./DELIVERABLES.md).